 How to make a inexpensive kayak push pole.
 Man, I’ve been wanting a kayak push pole to help me sneak up on reds.
 So I did a DIY push pole.
-You can see it in the above photo.
-Its blue and on the far side of the kayak sitting in a RAM fly rod holder.
+You can see it in the photo to the left.
+Its blue and on the near side of the kayak.

 Now I could have used a simple length of PVC, but I wanted something a bit better without putting a hole in my wallet.
 At Home Depot I found a lightweight aluminum pool pole, intended to be used around a swimming pool..
 It was adjustable from 8 to 16 feet in length, and cost a whopping 23 dollars.
 Perfect!